MileHacker Logo

 Train Network

-Katowice Główna (Main Train Station) serves as a major hub with numerous non-stop connections to major Polish cities (Warsaw, Krakow) and international destinations (Berlin, Prague) via PKP.
+Katowice Główna (Main Train Station) functions as a key hub with numerous non-stop connections to major Polish cities (Warsaw, Krakow) and international destinations (Berlin, Prague) via PKP.

 Long-Distance Buses